erbou-sdsc/user-profile-merger/README.md

 ## Notes
 - The tool preserves gmail aliases such as username+tag@gmail.com, however it ignores the +tag when checking for uniqueness.
 - The tool reports duplicates, but does nothing about them
+- Once records are merged, the source information of the original records is lost.
 - We frequently receive input files that combine records from multiple sources, all merged under a single encoding.
 As a result, records created with different encodings may appear garbled.
 The tool attempts to automatically correct these encoding issues, but this process is ad-hoc and has not been thoroughly tested with all possible encoding combinations.